KangasMatthew/Clojush/AssigmentWriteup.md

 worse than simply guessing *true* or *false*.
 In an attempt to improve our results we narrowed down the number of operators our solution can use, and gave it some specifics that might help it along. (see a093236).
+Despite these changes, it still thinks the best possible program is no program at all.

+In #4df66de2fa we added the boolean and char stacks, which finally led to the creation of some non-empty programs.
+Unfortunately, these programs are still awful - consisting primarily of the "boolean_empty" operation repeated between 1 and 3 times; effectivley just guessing true or false...

 ## Final Results
 We're never done.